Punctuated1/FGDAC-AOP-DEMO/README.md

 AOP Interceptor fro Spring Data Implementations to filter and redact data based on security control atributes associated with the data type

 <UL>The demo consists of eight Spring Boot projects:
-<LI>The first is contains the AOP Around Interceptor that proxies access to any public methid on a Spring Data Repository</LI>
+<LI>The first of note (BenchmarkGeode) contains the AOP Around Interceptor class (HijackedAroundMethod.java)) that proxies access to any public method on a Spring Data Repository (including custom interface methods added to a repository interface), or any public method on MongoDbTemplate </LI>
 <LI>The second is a set of common data objects and utlitty classes (obsolete but not yet cleaned up)</LI>
   <LI>The third is a benchmark application for mongodb that includes the AOP Interceptor library</LI>
 <LI>The fourth is a benchmark application for Postgres that includes the AOP Interceptor library</LI>